This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Delaware alcohol laws apply to residents.
 But also to visitors.
 Visitors need to know that its laws may be different from those of their home state.
-Making a mistake could be costly.
+Note that not knowing the law is no excuse.

 I. Minimum Age Laws